wp-plugins/contact-form-7-signature-addon/readme.txt

 Tested up to: 4.2
 Stable tag: 2.3

-Adds a new field type to Contact Form 7 that allow users to submit an handwritten signature.
+Adds an handwritten signature field type to Contact Form 7.
-Version 2.3 is meant to work with CF7 4.2 or higher.
-Do not update to 2.3 unless you update CF7 to 4.2.
+Version 2.3 is for CF7 4.2 or higher only.
+Keep version 2.2 otherwise.

 == Description ==